Phone, Calendar, and Web Conferencing

 - Ensure your are logged into the Tesla mobile app.

 - In your Tesla mobile app, touch NoteTo ensure you have access to all of the calendar's features, it is recommended that you use the most recent version of the mobile app.

 - On your phone, go to Settings and allow access/give permission to share your calendar with the Tesla mobile app.
 The mobile app can then periodically (and automatically) send calendar data from your phone to Model S.

 If a calendar event includes an address, a navigation arrow displays to indicate that you can touch the address to navigate to the event's location.
-When an event on your calendar takes place within the next hour and has a uniquely specified address, the touchscreen notifies you if there is a better route due to traffic, even when you’re not actively using navigation.

 If an event has a uniquely specified address and takes place within two hours of you entering your vehicle and preparing to drive, Model S automatically routes you to the event's address (see Automatic Navigation).

 Touch an event's information icon to display all notes associated with the event.
 If the notes include one or more phone numbers, the information icon shows a phone icon and the calendar displays the first phone number found.
 Touch to initiate a phone call.
 You can also initiate a phone call by touching any number in an event's notes popup screen (this is especially useful for conference calls).
 If notes include a web link, you can touch the link to open it in the Web browser.